thetatoken/theta-edge-store-demos/demos/image/README.md

 # }
 ```

-To retrieve the image file, open a browser window and go to the following URL.
+The EdgeNode provides a [REST API](../../docs/API.md#rest-apis) for the users to download the image files uploaded to the network with the keys.
+Simply open a browser window and go to the following URL.
 By default, the EdgeNode runs a REST server at port 8080 (can be changed to other ports through `rest.port` in the `config.yaml` file under the config folder):

 http://localhost:8080/api/v1/file?key=0xbc0383809da9fb98c5755e3fa4f19f4ebc7e34308ab321246e4bb54e548fad04&relpath=smiley_explorer.png